dysonperley/OldClassicTube/readme.md

-# yt2009
+# OldClassicTube

+## Credits
+### Credits to the people who makes yt2009 and all of its forks.
+Not affereted with YT2009 or Youtube or Google.

+### Our Sponser is Protoweb

-a fairly accurate 2009 youtube frontend.
+OldClassicTube is a fairly old + accurate 2009 youtube frontend.

+This is ment to be offline but i just forked yt2009.
+Credits to yt2009 and all of its forks or even Youtube or Google without you guys this would not be here.

 <img src="doc-imgs/ie6-ss.png" width="400">
 <img src="doc-imgs/ie6-ss2.png" width="400">